Appendix C — Python tutorial

 • Lists (list): ordered container for other values.
 For example, the list [61, 79, 98, 72] contains four integers.
 The beginning and the end of the list are denoted by the square brackets [ and ], and its elements are separated by commas.

-• Strings (str): used to store text content like "Hello", "Hello everyone".
+• Strings (str): used to store text like "Hello", "Hello everyone".
 Strings are denoted using either double quotes "Hi" or single quotes 'Hi'.

-Let’s look at some examples of the different types of variables:
+Let’s look at some examples of the different types of variables.

 score = 98 # an int